 The Historical Roots of Wellness

-Tracing the historical roots of wellness reveals a rich tapestry interwoven with cultural, medical, and societal threads, each contributing to the modern understanding of wellness.
+Tracing the historical roots of wellness reveals a rich tapestry interwoven with cultural, medical, and societal threads, each contributing to the modern understanding of health, including what is mental wellness.

 - Ancient Foundations: